baileySoobinPark/vv/reference/VerifyName Integration Steps/verifyname-database-setup.md

 ## Table Creation Query

-* When the Enclave mode is set to either VN1\_CALL or VN2, the appropriate database must be configured according to the selected type.
+* When the Enclave mode is set to either`VN1_CALL` or` VN2`, the appropriate database must be configured according to the selected type.
 You can create and configure the database by running the appropriate command for each database type as shown below.

 <Tabs>
   <Tab title="MySQL">